roaked/roaked.github.io/content/docs/2code/1drone/_index4.md

 ![25](https://live.staticflickr.com/65535/53355994875_7e049c49c3_c.jpg)
 {{< /details >}}

-From the actuation plot, it is observed the admissible limits and the maximum position error almost the same as in the linear model near 0.6 meters, however in the nonlinear model we can see local maximus that we could not see in the linear model
+From the actuation plot, it is observed the admissible limits and the maximum position error almost the same as in the linear model near 0.6 meters, however in the nonlinear model it can be seen a local maximus that wasn't not detected in the linear model.

 {{< details "Actuation (left) and errors (right) for the nonlinear model - (click to expand)" close >}}
 ![26](https://live.staticflickr.com/65535/53355542181_895e382c00_h.jpg)